 Ballots must be received by 8 p.m. on Election Day.

-If your ballot arrives damaged, you make a mistake, spill something on it, lose your ballot, or for any other reason, contact your county elections office as soon as possible for a replacement ballot.
+If your ballot arrives damaged, you make a mistake, spill something, lose your ballot, or for any other reason, contact your county elections office for a replacement ballot.